-The stunning color of petunias can be the crowning glory of your flower garden.
-It’s a shame they can’t be permanent.
-How long can you expect to enjoy these classic summer plants?
+The stunning color of petunias can be the crowning glory of your flower garden, but it’s a shame they can’t be permanent.

-For the second part, it’s difficult to really put a timeline on each individual blossom.
-They’re not particularly long-lived, but the plant puts out so many of them that you may not really notice.
+The second question is more challenging to answer because it’s difficult to put a timeline on each individual blossom.
+However, the general consensus is that they’re not particularly long-lived, but the plant puts out so many of them that you may not really notice.

 How to Make Petunias Last Longer

-When you want your outside petunias to live longer than a single season, you have to protect them from the cold.
+When you want your outside petunias to live longer than a single season, your first instinct should be to protect them from the cold.
 The most effective way to do this is to bring them indoors.

-Either way, you can treat them like houseplants until spring, extending the life of your petunias for an extra year or two.
-But as I mentioned, they do have a natural limit to their lives and will eventually die back for good after perhaps 3 years.
+Once inside, you can treat them like typical houseplants until spring.
+This should extend the life of your petunias for an extra year or two.

 Save the Seeds